glidernet/ogn-bootstrap/README.md

 Making your own image
 =====================
-###Basic Installation
+    ###Basic Install
     0. use the bootstrap script to install the flarm tracker.
 Choose OS upgrade & Web configuration but don't actually do the web configuration
  1. change pi & wifi user passwords to defaults
      - useradd wifi